Do you hear a ticking noise from the dash when you turn the key on? Does the

 Here is a right temperature actuator (also temperature for signal mode units) that hangs below the box which is one of the

 easier units to replace.
 This particular unit controls the temperature

 adjustment from hot to cold.
 On some vehicles the glove box must be removed to access

 the actuator while still others will be located above the gas pedal or near the

-blower motor on the passenger side.
+glove box on the passenger side.

 Begin by using a small screwdriver to release the wiring safety